treebeardtech/nbmake-action/docs/index.md

 We recommend quickly getting a project hosted on Github running with the [Github App](https://github.com/marketplace/treebeard-build).
 Once the Github App is watching your repository, it will build any notebooks in the project (or as specified in `treebeard.yaml`) when a commit is made.

+The following sections describe setup for working from the CLI.

 ## Configuration

 Treebeard expects project dependencies to be listed in a `requirements.txt`, `Pipfile`, or `environment.yml`.
 The `treebeard` pip package should also be added, once installed for local testing.